Just looking for the quick facts?

 What data plans and pricing does Metro by T-Mobile offer?

-Metro by T-Mobile offers mobile Broadband Internet Access Services for smartphones, basic phones, tablets, and other wireless devices over our 2G, 3G,4G, and 5G broadband networks.
-Your data plan may feature a designated allotment of high-speed data, after which your data speed may be reduced for the remainder of the cycle.
+Metro by T-Mobile offers mobile Broadband Internet Access Services for smartphones, basic phones, tablets, mobile hotspot devices, and other wireless devices over our 2G, 4G LTE, and 5G broadband networks.
+Your data plan may feature a designated allotment of high-speed data, after which your data speed may be reduced or your data access may be suspended for the remainder of the payment cycle.
 If your data plan features a designated allotment of high-speed data, certain uses of the network may not count against that allotment.

-What speeds and performance can Metro by T-Mobile Broadband Internet Access Services customers expect?
+What speeds and performance can Metro by T-Mobile-branded Broadband Internet Access Services customers expect?
 Where are these speeds available?

-Many factors affect the speed and performance that customers experience, including the programs running on the device, your proximity to a cell site, the capacity of the cell site, the surrounding terrain, use inside a building or moving vehicle, radio frequency interference, how many other customers are attempting to use the same spectrum resources, any high- speed data allotment and other features of your data plan, or data use that is more than what is used by the fraction of Metro by T-Mobile customers who use more than 35GB of data in a month.
-Additionally, all current Metro by T-Mobile data plans include the Data Maximizer feature, which uses video streaming optimization when connected to the cellular network to deliver a DVD quality up to 1.5 MBPS, (typically 480p) video experience with minimal buffering while streaming that is always enabled, with the option to add a feature at an additional charge to enable HD video streaming.
+Many factors affect the speed and performance that customers experience, including the programs or services running on the device, proximity to a cell site, the capacity of the cell site, weather, the surrounding terrain, use inside a building or moving vehicle, radio frequency interference, how many other customers are attempting to use the same spectrum resources, any high-speed data allotment, the rate plans or features you select, and uses that affect your network prioritization, such as whether you are using Smartphone Mobile HotSpot (tethering) or if you are a Heavy Data User.
+For most Metro by T-Mobile-branded rate plans, a "Heavy Data User" is defined as a customer using more than 35GB of data (100GB of data on Mobile internet plans offered after December 12, 2020 with 30GB or more data per month) in a payment cycle.
+The threshold number is periodically evaluated across our rate plans and brands to manage network traffic and deliver a good experience to all customers while offering a range of customer choice points.
+Additionally, all current Metro by T-Mobile data plans include the Data Maximizer feature, which uses video streaming optimization when connected to the cellular network to deliver a DVD-quality (up to 2.5 Mbps) video experience with minimal buffering while streaming that is always enabled, with the option to add a feature at an additional charge to enable HD video streaming.
 Customers may also have legacy plans that enable Data Maximizer to be toggled on or off at any time, so that when Data Maximizer is enabled, their high-speed data last longer.
 Some qualifying video providers may choose to opt out of the Data Maximizer program, but none have done so as of this date.
 The Data Maximizer optimization technology is not applied to the video services of these providers; and high speed data consumption will continue as if Data Maximizer were not enabled.
 Metro by T-Mobile optimizes data streams that are identified by our packet-core network as video; video providers may also choose to establish protocols to self-optimize their video.
-Also, as discussed below, as a feature differentiating Metro by T-Mobile-branded service and plans from T-Mobile-branded services, data of customers who choose T-Mobile branded service plans other than T-Mobile Essentials has precedence over data of customers who choose non T-Mobile-branded service plans, such as Metro by T-Mobile, when the network is presented with competing demands
+Also, as discussed below, as a feature differentiating Metro by T-Mobile-branded service and plans from T-Mobile or Sprint-branded services, data of customers who choose T-Mobile branded or Sprint service plans other than T-Mobile Essentials or Sprint Essentials has precedence over data of customers who choose non T-Mobile-branded service plans, such as Metro by T-Mobile, when the network is presented with competing demands.
+Mobile internet plans offered after December 12, 2020 with 30GB or more data per month are prioritized next.
+The vast majority of customers on T-Mobile-branded, Sprint-branded, Metro by T-Mobile-branded, and Assurance Wireless-branded plans receive higher priority than customers who are Heavy Data Users on their rate plan, who are prioritized last on the network after exceeding the relevant threshold for the current payment cycle.
+The term “Heavy Data User” does not apply to a small number of Sprint-branded and T-Mobile branded plans, so users on those plans would continue to be prioritized higher regardless of data usage.

 Additionally, Metro by T-Mobile offers other services to its customers that use the same network infrastructure and resources as its broadband internet access services and are given priority over other traffic on the network.
-These other services currently include calling-related services: Voice over Internet Protocol (VOIP), Voice over LTE (VoLTE), and Video over LTE (ViLTE), more may be added.
-These services may affect the availability of network resources for broadband internet access services in times of congestion.
+These other services currently include calling-related services: Voice over Internet Protocol (VOIP), Voice over LTE (VoLTE), and Video over LTE (ViLTE), and data priority for Wireless Priority Service; more may be added, e.g., to serve other public safety needs.
+These services may affect the availability of network resources for consumer or enterprise broadband internet access services, which may be noticeable in times of congestion.
+Similarly, Wireless Priority Service traffic may preempt other traffic during times of extreme congestion, which means that in rare cases we may interrupt an active data or voice session to support public safety needs.

 For performance information relating to specific geographic areas, see our coverage map or click here.